Ehrhart Theory of Paving and Panhandle Matroids: Background and preliminaries

 \subsection{Matroid base polytopes}

 Every matroid has an associated polytope called its \defterm{base polytope}, which contains the same information as the basis system, rank function, etc., but enables the matroid to be studied geometrically.
+The study of matroid polytopes dates back to Edmonds \cite{Edmonds} and also appears in the context of combinatorial optimization \cite{CookCunninghamPulleyblankSchrivjer, Fujishige}.
 In particular, matroid base polytopes are a well-understood subclass of \textit{generalized permutohedra}, hence significant from the point of view of optimization and combinatorial Hopf theory; see \cite{Fujishige,AguiarArdila,PRW,GGMS}.
-A good starting reference is \cite[Sec.~2]{FeichtnerSturmfels}.
+A good starting reference for the geometry of matroid base polytopes is \cite[Sec.~2]{FeichtnerSturmfels}.

 In what follows, let $ \conv A $ denote the convex hull of a point set $A\subseteq\R^n$.